dwyl/learn-json-web-tokens/README.md

 #### 2. Payload

 The second part of the JWT forms the core of the token.
+Payload length is proportional to the amount of data you store in the JWT.
+General rule of thumb is: store the bare minimum in the JWT.

 #### 3. Signature

-The third, and final, part of the JWT is a signature generated based on the header (part one) and the body (part two)
+The third, and final, part of the JWT is a signature generated based on the header (part one) and the body (part two) and will be used to *verify* that the JWT is valid.

 ### What are "Claims"?